 The system will provide various interfaces to integrate with the seller’s and buyer’s workflow and processes.
 For small and medium businesses, this may include manual processes, forms, and spreadsheets.

-This document will provide details on the IMS objectives, supported configurations, and software architecture.
+This document provides details on the IMS objectives, supported configurations, and software architecture.

 DEFINITIONS